The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/best-in-slot.md

     name: Rampardos Theorem
     link: 60d1fcc9-8a2e-4e68-8205-f8b25a9de39a
   - type: etro
-    description: You can find these and other sets listed with their dps in the AST gear calc.
+    description: You can find these and other sets listed with their DPS in the AST gear calc.
 Please don't leave the master sheet open as it causes slowdown when many people have the same sheet open.
 You can Make a Copy of the sheet from the File menu.